RushabRisal/PathoGin/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+## Prerequisite

+- ### Ensure you have the following installed:
+    - Docker
+    - GNU Make

+- ### Create .env file
+    Refer to the `.env.example` file for the required variables and their descriptions.
 ## MakeFile

 Run build make command with tests